 The Hyland rumor dropped the same weekend.

-We got our first trade of consequence (sort of) Monday when Hachimura was traded to the Lakers.
+We got our first trade of consequence (sort of) weeks back when Hachimura was traded to the Lakers.
 The Wizards received Kendrick Nunn and three second-rounders.
 According to reports, the Lakers plan to re-sign the Gonzaga product this offseason.
 He will now rejoin Russell Westbrook and Troy Brown Jr., both former teammates of the Toyama, Japan native when they played together in Washington.

 Rob Pelinka says the Lakers are not done making upgrades either.
 The latest on The Brodie front, from Jake Fischer:

 “The Lakers are surely searching for continued upgrades to their lineup around LeBron James and Anthony Davis following their January addition of Rui Hachimura, sources said, and have held conversations with both Utah and Charlotte regarding trading Russell Westbrook and the final year of his $47 million salary.
 It’s been repeated by league personnel that Miami has little regard for swapping Kyle Lowry for Westbrook.

 Even still, the Lakers have remained reluctant to offer both their 2027 and 2029 first-round picks in any deal — a price rival teams have consistently required to take on Westbrook’s contract — let alone sacrifice both selections without protections.

 Any trade sending out Westbrook and two firsts would of course eliminate the possibility of a second deal utilizing one of those first-rounders to acquire another piece with Patrick Beverley and Lonnie Walker’s salaries, such as the Lakers’ primary target of Detroit Pistons sharpshooter Bojan Bogdanovic, whom rival teams are starting to believe Detroit actually will retain through Thursday’s 3 p.m. deadline.”